informatics-isi-edu/echo_lab_assistant/README.md

 1. On the 'Triggers' tab click 'Alexa Developer Portal'.
 (Copy the ARN in the top right corner)
 1. Press 'Alexa Skills Kit' then click 'Add a new Skill'
 1. Name the skill, then set the 'invocation name' to 'Jarvis'.
 Click Next
-1. In the 'extra' folder open 'sample_utterances.txt','genie_intent_schema' and 'custom slot types'.
+1. In the 'Interaction_Model' folder open 'sample_utterances.txt','genie_intent_schema' and 'custom slot types'.
 1. Set the corresponding sections to the text in the files.
 Click Next
 1. Chose 'Lambda ARN' for 'endpoint*' and paste your functions ARN in the space provided.
 Click Next